juanelas/paillier-bignum/README.md

 # A node.js implementation of the Paillier cryptosystem

 This is a node.js implementation relying on the [node-bignum](https://github.com/justmoon/node-bignum) library by Stephan Thomas.
 Bignum is an arbitrary precision integral arithmetic for Node.js using OpenSSL.
-For a pure javascript implementation (although less efficient)  of the Paillier Cryptosystme, please visit [paillier-js](https://github.com/juanelas/paillier-js).
+For a pure javascript implementation (although less efficient)  of the Paillier Cryptosystem, please visit [paillier-js](https://github.com/juanelas/paillier-js).

 The Paillier cryptosystem, named after and invented by Pascal Paillier in 1999, is a probabilistic asymmetric algorithm for public key cryptography.
 A notable feature of the Paillier cryptosystem is its homomorphic properties.